freddykat/freddykat/README.md

-- 👋 Hi, I’m @freddykat
+- 👋 Hi, I’m @freddykat or OliverX
 - 👀 I’m interested in ... learnin more about programming
 - 🌱 I’m currently learning ... how to program in XML and QSS
 - 💞️ I’m looking to collaborate on ...
 CDJpiNexusX, Its a hack with a 20yo CDJ1000 with a RPI4 nexus style OS